Skip to main content

 Rights and duties of parents

-Parents or guardians of children have, apart from other rights, the right to be informed on the course and results of the child's education and the right to express their views on all decisions concerning key learning issues.
+Parents or legal representatives of children have, apart from other rights, the right to be informed on the course and results of the child's education and the right to express their views on all decisions concerning key learning issues.
 They are also entitled to get information and assistance from the school or school counselling facility concerning education according to the Education Act.

-The parents or guardians of children have to enrol them in compulsory pre-primary education (see above).
+The parents or legal representatives of children have to enrol them in compulsory pre-primary education (see above).
 They are also required to provide them with compulsory pre-primary education.
 Neglect of these obligations is an offence under the Education Act, which may be penalised with a fine of up to CZK 5 000 (EUR 194; EUR/CZK 25.815 – 16 October 2018).
 Furthermore, they are obliged, among other things, to ensure that the child attends school properly (unless they have chosen individual education for him/her) and, at the request of the school head, to personally participate in the discussion on important issues related to the child's education.

 For a complete list of the rights and obligations of legal representatives as well as the opportunity to participate in life, or school management, see Involvement of pupils and parents.